 1. When Will Your Poults (Turkey Chicks) Go Out?

-In 6-7 weeks, your pouts should be ready to go out.
+In 6-7 weeks, your poults should be ready to go outside.
 As a general rule, you should wait until a third of your poults have developed their last feather before you take them out of the brooder.
+That being said, they can start to go out sooner depending on the weather.

 2. Can You Raise Just One Turkey?